source-foundry/Hack/README.md

 ## Acknowledgments

-We would like to acknowledge the fanatastic CDN service and support provided by [jsDelivr](https://www.jsdelivr.com/) for the Hack web fonts.
+We would like to acknowledge and thank the [jsDelivr](https://www.jsdelivr.com/) team for their excellent web font CDN service and outstanding Hack project support.

 ## License